orxfun/orx-split-vec/README.md

-# SplitVec
+# orx-split-vec

-A split vector is a vector represented as a sequence of multiple contagious data fragments.
+A split vector, `SplitVec`, is a vector represented as a sequence of multiple contagious data fragments.

 It provides the following features: